Elefant-Freeciv/CL3D/README.md

 An OpenCL rewrite of Plane3D.
-Fixed issue with blank screen after adding cubes.
+Features GPU acceleration, a real time interface, and texturing.